akurani/recvneo/readme.md

 ## Installation

 recvneo requires Python 2.7 and only the standard libraries.
-Copy the script to somewhere in your PATH and set the executable bit (i.e., chomod +x recvneo).
+Copy the script to somewhere in your PATH and set the executable bit (i.e., chmod +x recvneo).

 ## Usage